Initial Programs Performance Data

 collect fees for teacher licensure applications.
 The current cost of a Provisional Teaching Certificate is $160 for in-state applicants, and $210 for out-of-state applicants.
 Applications for additional endorsements cost $50.
 See this MDE document for more information.

 Candidates in teacher preparation programs are required by Michigan state law to pass the Michigan Test for Teacher Certification (MTTC) in the area(s) relevant to their certification.
-The cost of that exam is currently $129 (per test, per attempt).
+For secondary teacher candidates, the cost of that exam is currently $129 (per test, per attempt).
+For students seeking elementary teacher certification, there are four subtests that candidates must pass that total $246 (see more information from the state of Michigan here).